webyrd/linear-logic-multiset-rewriting/README.md

 `step*` is the transitive closure.
 Every sequence of transitions constitutes a *trace*,

-By encoding this problem in miniKanren, we can e
+By encoding this problem in miniKanren, we can execute queries on the set of possible traces ("trace space") in addition to exploring possible states discovered by the program ("state space").

 ## Example: a predator-prey ecology